TheSwastikLokhande/Digital-Library-Manager-Java-based-Web-Application-/README.md

-# Library Management System
+# Digital Library Manager (Java-based Web Application)

 ## Overview
-This project is a **Library Management System** built using Java Servlets.
+This project is a **Digital Library Manager (Java-based Web Application) ** built using Java Servlets.
 It allows managing books, members, and book issuance in a library.
 The system features login and registration for users, along with the ability to add, issue, and return books.
 It also includes image upload functionality for books and members.

 ---